Why Leadership Diverged from Management

 What changed in the 1980s and 1990s

-The world of work has undergone significant changes in recent years.
-During 1980’s and into early 1990’s, a major restructuring of work took place due to technological advancement, competition and outsourcing.
-There was significant job-loss and wrenching change.
+In the 1980s and early 1990s, a major restructuring of work took place under the pressure of technological advancement, global competition, and outsourcing.
+The result was significant job loss and wrenching change.

 Three forces did most of the work.